motleyagency/harvest-balance/README.md

 HARVEST_CLIENT_ID=yourClientId
 HARVEST_SECRET=yourClientSecret
 HARVEST_REDIRECT_URI=someValueHere   # see below
+DEDUCTIBLE_TASKS=['Overtime holiday', 'Something else']
 ```

 The `HARVEST_REDIRECT_URI` is the exact path where `harvestapp.com` should redirect after authentication.
 The app is configured to accept redirects at `/oauth`, which means that the value should be `{APP_HOST}/oauth`, where `APP_HOST` is the URL where the app is running.

+The `DEDUCTIBLE_TASKS` is an array of task names of the tasks that should be deducted from the cumulative balance.
+I.e. if "Overtime holiday" is specified, all logged "Overtime holiday" hours will subtract from the balance instead of adding to it.

 **Example:**